-Ayutthaya in Thailand is one of the more popular ruins to visit, located only one hour outside of Bangkok.
+Ayutthaya in Thailand is one of the more popular ruins to visit in Asia, located only one hour outside of Bangkok.
 Getting to Ayutthaya is possible in a couple of ways.
 Choose which is best for you depending on your budget and travel style.
 All range in price, time to get there, comfort and quite honestly how many people you’ll be accompanied by.
+After, check out a 12 day itinerary in Thailand.

 The cheapest option is to catch a ride in a minivan with up to 12 other people.
 There is no longer a public bus route to Ayutthaya so these are the best public options.
 It costs about 100-150 baht depending on the driver you catch.
 Drivers do not leave until the minivan is full so you may have to wait a bit so this is not the best option for those with a schedule or time crunch.